Angela E. Sipila Attorney at Law

 http://childsupportcalculator.dhs.state.mn.us/

 Please note: Parent A is the obligor who pays the support.
 Parent B is the obligee who gets the child support.
 If these are input backwards the calculator won't work.
 If dad pays child support, dad is Parent A. The case # in 3 and 4 can be left blank but all other boxes need a positive number or a zero.
 "Income" is gross income (no deductions for taxes or anything).
 "Potential income" is how much more a parent should be earning if they worked full time, worked at a job like their former (better) job, or worked at a (better) job they reasonably could have.
 This works both ways.
 Even a stay-at-home mom with young children may have to input for 40 hours per week of potential earnings (sometimes even if the income won't cover the cost of daycare, but every case is different.)
-If you run the calculation and need to change a number, you have to re-type all the answers, it will not back-up and let you change one thing.
 To print, click the "printable version" command near the top of the page and then click print.

 Business Links